 The architecture of the stone monument is just breathtaking.
 Built in the 15th century in a traditional Hindu style architecture, the square palace has an open area in the center.

-The Persian inscription at the entrance narrates the story of the making of Gujari Mahal.
+The Persian inscription at the entrance narrates the story of the making of the Gujari Mahal.

 The palace is adorned with colorful mosaic tiles similar to the ones used in Man Singh Palace.
-The stone segments of the palace is beautifully engraved with artistic patterns using elephants, peacocks and skylights (latticed windows).
+The stone segments of the palace are beautifully engraved with artistic patterns using elephants, peacocks, and skylights (latticed windows).

 Historical Treasures at Gujari Mahal Archeological Museum

 The museum collection includes- vintage coins, devotional statues, inscriptions, art pottery, weapons, jewels, bronze antiques, etc. Some of the rare collection of stone carvings and artwork will spellbind you.